MochaMothMedia/Final-Inventory/readme.md

 After Unity reloads, you can open the TestRunner window `Window > General > Test Runner` and `Run All` to ensure everything works properly.

-#### Manual Upgrade
-After installing manually, you have to change both `Packages/manifest.json` and `Packages/packages-lock.json`.
-In the former, simply update the dependency with the version you wish to pull.
-In the lock file, you need to remove the entry for the package.
-This entry is a few lines long and everything needs to be deleted, including the curly braces.
-After this is successfully completed, moving back to Unity will force the application to download the desired version.

 ## Usage
 ### Inventory
 #### Scriptable Object Asset